hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 example("round")
 ```

-In our example, we can change the number of digits returned by **adding an argutment**.
+In our example, we can change the number of digits returned by **adding an argument**.
 We can type `digits=2` or however many we may want:

 ```r